Shorten your book in 3 easy steps: developmental editing tips

 If you’re an ADHD writer who’s just completed your book, you’re probably currently wondering, “How long should my book be?”
 You’re not the first one to ask me that!
 That’s why I’ve created this handy graphic to help you figure out your word count goal: with the traditional word counts per book genre.
 These traditional word counts are a great place to start, because they tell you what publishers and your readers expect when it comes to your book length.

-(And while you’re checking out the Instagram post, why not follow my account for more writing and developmental editing tips?)
+(And while you’re checking out the Instagram post, why not follow the Passionate Writer Coaching instagram account for more writing and developmental editing tips?)

 But even if you fall within the word count that’s acceptable in your genre, you can still find out that your book is too long.
 An easy way is to ask a beta reader (ideally someone who can be objective), what they think of the pacing of your book.
 If they feel it lags in places, or you go off on tangents, that can be clear signs that you need a developmental edit to shorten your book.
 You can read more about nonfiction book lengths in this post by Clearsight Books